caelisco/http-client/README.md

 The reusable client is typically more useful in scenarios where you need to work with cookies, or in scenarios where it will be useful to keep track of past requests.
 An example could be for writing an API test that might require different headers/cookies to be set and used as part of the testing of each end point.

-HTTP method calls use the http.DefaultClient, while the reusable client establishes its own internal *http.Client which provides additional
+HTTP method calls use the http.DefaultClient, while the reusable client establishes its own internal *http.Client or you can configure your own *http.Client which can be used within the reusable client.